KDE Plasma

 System Settings

 To get started customizing your KDE Plasma desktop and Linux operating system, right click on your desktop and find a beautiful picture to use as your desktop background.
 You can use one of KDE’s examples or you can search the web from the selection menu.
 You can also select one of your own pictures from your files and use that as your desktop background.
+Put a beautiful picture on your desktop and do not ruin it with a bunch of application icons.

+Put icons for the applications you use most often on the panel.
 The panel is the strip along the bottom of the KDE Plasma desktop.
 I like leaving it on the bottom of the screen, near the keyboard and leaving the rest of the computer’s screen open.
-Put a beautiful picture on your desktop and do not ruin it with a bunch of application icons.
-Put icons for the applications you use most often on the panel.
-All of the rest of them are on the Application Launcher, located on the far left end of the panel.

 Customize your panel by right clicking on it and using the list to make adjustments.
 Customize your KDE Plasma start menu, the little KDE icon on the far left end of your panel, by right clicking on it and then, selecting Alternatives.
+Try them all and select the one you like.

 Getting the look and feel of your KDE Plasma and the applications you run on it configured, is another adventure.
-Settings>System Settings>Appearance is a good place to start.
+System Settings>Appearance is a good place to start.
 There are many options you can choose, to configure Linux any way you want to.

 Navigate to System Settings > Workspace Behavior > Virtual Desktops to set up your four virtual desktops.
 You can set as many up as you want to.
-I like to set mine up with four virutual desktops that I can switch back and forth between.
+I like to set mine up with four virtual desktops that I can switch back and forth between.

 Kcolorchooser is always one of the first applications I install on Linux.
 You can use the color selector on the app or you can use the color picker, to find out exactly what a color on your screen is.
 Use your left mouse button to select the color and then copy the html color code, to use that color in your settings.